How To Wash A Pillow Without It Getting Lumpy

 • Sew some big stitches into the pillow.
 Take a large needle and sew big stitches in the pillow so that the filling stays in place as you wash it.
 You can remove it at the end.

-• Always wash two pillows.
+• Always wash two pillows at once.
 Two pillows will help to balance the machine.

 • Add towels.
 Add some extra towels or sheets between the pillows for extra cushioning.